 Write engaging content: Use clear, concise language and break content into digestible sections.

-Include multimedia: Add images, videos, infographics, or audio to cater to different learning styles and make the course more engaging.
+Include multimedia: Add images, videos, infographics, or audio to cater to different learning styles and make the course in the corporate training design more engaging.

 Incorporate interactive elements: Build in activities like quizzes, drag-and-drop tasks, and simulations to reinforce learning.